 As with any major shift within a program, change management is critical to that success.
 However, change management activities should not be separate and distinct from the ramp-up; rather, they should be integrated into all aspects of the effort.
 ScottMadden believes these change management components should include a high-level implementation plan and associated governance to enable the achievement of increased targets.
 That plan should include the identification of stakeholders and a corresponding communications and training plan.
 To align objectives and expectations, stakeholder engagement should include various internal and external groups, such as customer operations, supply chain, implementation contractors, trade allies, and regulatory agencies.
 In addition, specific risks associated with the ramp-up should be identified, and an evaluation framework to track progress should be established.
 By integrating these change management aspects into the overall ramp-up effort, utilities can develop the roadmap and ensure it remains on track to manage increased budgets and meet aggressive goals.

 New utility and state carbon-reduction goals, increasingly favorable economics, and incentives to adopt an energy efficiency program contribute to the need for some utilities to scale their efforts.
 A first step is documenting the current state before identifying areas for improvement or efficiency, such as with increased automation.
 As described above, the management of ICs and robust EM&V are also important components, along with the incorporation of change management practices throughout a ramp-up.

 If you seek to create, document, or improve your energy efficiency program to scale and meet growing requirements and expectations, contact us.
-By partnering with ScottMadden, you can leverage our experience in grid operations, distributed energy resource integration, policy integration, and strategic planning.
+By partnering with ScottMadden, you can leverage our experience in smart grid operations, distributed energy resource integration, policy integration, and strategic planning.
 Our consultants can help you develop the right strategy and detailed plan for your circumstances.
 Through years of experience, we can help you tell your story to regulators and key stakeholders, enabling you to grow your energy efficiency programs.
 Learn more about ScottMadden and access resources to scale your energy efficiency programs – connect with an expert to get started today.